-Add that fluffy, soft layer in between your quilt top and backing with premium quality quilt batting from Quilters Dream!
+Add that fluffy, soft layer in between your quilt top and backing with premium quality quilt batting from Quilters Dream Batting!
 You'll find quilt batting sizes ranging from crib and throw all the way up to twin, queen and king sizes.
-Whether you prefer wool or cotton quilt batting, polyester batting, or even a cotton/poly fiber blend, you'll find the best quilt batting from Quilters Dream here.
+Whether you prefer wool or cotton quilt batting, polyester batting, or even a cotton/poly fiber blend, you'll find the best quilt batting from Quilter's Dream Batting right here.

 Get ready for some snuggles!
-What is batting in a quilt?
-It’s what makes a quilt feel cozy and soft.
-Quilt batting is the center layer of a quilt sandwich and it goes between the quilt top and the backing.
+Quilters Dream Batting is a well-known brand of high-quality quilt batting, which is the layer of material that goes between the quilt top and backing fabric in a quilt.
 When your quilt is finished, you won’t be able to see it, but you’ll be able to feel it!

 Cotton batting is one of the most popular kinds of batting for a reason.
 It’s economical, it’s easy to quilt, and it washes up well.
 Because it’s an all-natural fiber, cotton batting has more weight per square inch than a synthetic fiber or a blended batting.
 When you quilt cotton batting, make sure your lines or quilting pattern is closer together than 10” so that your batting doesn’t bunch or shift.
 And when you’re all finished, cotton batting will feel a bit stiff, but don’t worry - it just needs to be washed and used to soften it up.
 Quilters Dream cotton batting comes in a variety of sizes and uses the finest quality long staple USA cotton and chemical-free processing.